agillilandsp/cka-exam/Section-06-ClusterMaintenance.md

       type: DirectoryOrCreate
 ```

-> HOW DO I KNOW HOW MANY NODES ARE IN AN EXTERNAL ETCD CLUSTER???
+> HOW DO I KNOW HOW MANY NODES ARE IN AN EXTERNAL ETCD CLUSTER?

 ETCDCTL_API=3 etcdctl --endpoints 127.0.0.1:2379 \
   --cert=/etc/kubernetes/pki/etcd/server.crt \